Employer Talent Development

 Enhanced Advisory Quality: Certification of Relationship Managers

-We are committed to continuously improving the quality of our advisory services and to protecting the interests of our clients.
-Our relationship managers in the Swiss Universal Bank, Asia Pacific and International Wealth Management divisions complete our Frontline Training certification program to ensure that we provide clients with clear and comprehensive information about products, explain potential investment risks and returns, and tailor our advice to their individual needs.
-Since the launch of the initiative in 2010, all current client advisors have been certified.
-All new employees also take part in it.
-To date, approximately 5,500 advisors have been certified worldwide.
+Our employee training and development programs enable us to enhance the quality of our service and advisory offering and to continuously adapt our business to changing market and client needs.
+Our relationship managers in our Swiss Universal Bank, Asia Pacific and International Wealth Management divisions complete our Frontline Training certification program to ensure that we provide clients with clear and comprehensive information about products, explain potential investment risks and returns, and tailor our advice to their individual needs.
+To date, around 6,000 front office employees have obtained certification.

-In 2015, Credit Suisse agreed with other banks to introduce a certification standard for relationship managers to strengthen the Swiss financial center.
-This new SAQ standard is designed to ensure high-quality expertise, intensified cooperation between Swiss banks and institutions in the area of professional development and enhanced transparency and acceptance of training activities, thus benefiting employees.
-Because our Credit Suisse specific expertise is key providing our clients with the best possible solutions, we also organize comprehensive and tailored bank specific training curricula and a variety of events and training courses where our employees can share best practices with one another and improve their advisory competences.
+In 2016, we began implementing a certification standard for relationship managers to strengthen the Swiss financial center as agreed upon with other banks in 2015.
+This new standard is designed to ensure high-quality expertise, intensified cooperation between Swiss banks and institutions in the area of professional development, and enhanced transparency and acceptance of training activities, thus benefiting employees.

 Committed to Compliance and Control